lantos1618/open_human_ontology/README.md

 - Cross-referencing with medical literature

 ## Getting Started
+1. Clone this repository
+2. Install Obsidian
+3. Open the repository as an Obsidian vault
-1. Choose a system or component to document
+4. Choose a system or component to document
-2. Follow the documentation format
+5. Follow the documentation format
-3. Submit pull requests with your contributions
+6. Submit pull requests with your contributions
-4. Participate in discussions and reviews

 ## License
 This project is licensed under [License Type] - making human biology knowledge open and accessible to everyone.